 Specific Guidance.

-03.01 The requirements in 10 CFR 26.201 specify which licensees and entities are subject to Subpart I As of October 1, 2009, all operating reactors fall into this category and are subject to Subpart I. The individualsAdditionally, contractors and vendors (C/Vs) that implement an FFD program or program element (e.g., tracking C/V employees’ work hours) that a licensee relies upon to meet Subpart I requirements must meet the requirements of Subpart I.
+03.01 The requirements in 10 CFR 26.201 specify which licensees and entities are subject to Subpart I. As of October 1, 2009, all operating reactors fall into this category and are subject to Subpart I. The individuals who must be subject to the requirements of Subpart I are specified in 10 CFR 26.4, “FFD Program Applicability to Categories of Individuals.”
+Additionally, contractors and vendors (C/Vs) that implement an FFD program or program element (e.g., tracking C/V employees’ work hours) that a licensee relies upon to meet Subpart I requirements must meet the requirements of Subpart I.

 a.
 Verify that the licensee has not been granted specific exemptions from the requirements of Subpart I as allowed by 10 CFR 26.9, “Specific Exemptions.”